Richard Lumley, 9th Earl of Scarbrough

 Lieutenant-Colonel Richard George Lumley, 9th Earl of Scarbrough (7 May 1813 – 5 December 1884) was an Anglo-Irish peer and soldier.

 Biography

 He was born at Tickhill Castle, the son and heir of Frederick Lumley-Saville (1788–1837), the only son of the fifth son of the fourth Earl of Scarbrough.
 His mother, Charlotte Mary (née de la Poer Beresford), was the daughter of Rev. George Beresford, grandson of Marcus Beresford, 1st Earl of Tyrone.

 Educated at Eton College, he entered the army as a Cornet in the Hussars, and retired in 1837 as a Lieutenant-Colonel in the West Yorkshire Yeoman Cavalry.
-After retirement he entered politics as an elected representative peer and sat in the House of Lords until he inherited the family titles in October 1856.
+After retirement he entered politics as and sat in the House of Lords until he inherited the family titles in October 1856.